 Today Harford Family House continues to position itself to meet the growing and changing needs of homeless families with children in Harford County.
 This requires that we not only maintain current services, but change and grow to meet the needs of our homeless clients.

 Although we serve all types of families, the majority of our families in past years have been single mothers with children.
-Today, a new trend, driven by the economy and the foreclosure crisis, is bringing more intact and larger families to HFH.
-Currently, in all of our programs, we have 20 families, with 43 children, living in our apartments and rental homes located throughout the community.
-HFH is the only shelter in Harford County that can serve an intact family consisting of a father, mother and children.
+While that is still the case, we also serve single fathers, two parent families, single young adults under the age of 25 and families with non-traditional structures.
+Currently, in all of our programs, we have the capacity to serve 29 families at one time.
+HFH is the largest shelter in Harford County that can serve an intact family consisting of a father, mother and children.